 Hertha Nathorff, née Einstein (1895-1993) was a German pediatrician, psychotherapist and social worker, she published several works, including a book of poems.
 She was born in Laupheim (Baden-Württemberg) into a Jewish family.
 She was related to the physicist Albert Einstein, the musicologist and music critic Alfred Einstein, and the film producer Carl Laemmle.
 Nathorff attended high school in Ulm and, interrupted by a temporary job as a nurse during World War I, studied medicine in Munich, Heidelberg, Freiburg (Breisgau) and Berlin from 1914.
 After receiving her doctorate degree in Heidelberg (1920) and years as an assistant in Freiburg, she was a senior physician at the Red Cross Women’s and Children’s Home in Berlin-Lichtenberg from 1923-28, then worked in private practice and simultaneously at the Charlottenburg Hospital as head of the family and marriage counseling center.
 In the course of National Socialist racial policies, she lost her medical license in the fall of 1938, while her husband, formerly a senior hospital doctor in Berlin-Moabit, was granted a license for exclusively Jewish patients.
 During this period she worked as his receptionist.

 Threatened with death in Nazi Germany, she organized emigration with the help of American relatives from November 1938, sending her 14-year-old son ahead to England on a Kindertransport.
 In April 1939 the couple managed to leave the country for London, and in early 1940 they continued their journey to New York.
-In New York she worked as a nurse, maid, bar pianist and kitchen help to support the family.
-She remained a physician’s assistant in her husband’s practice, which opened in 1942 – she did not have the time to get her degree recognized.
+In New York she worked as a nurse, maid, bar pianist and kitchen help to support the family – a typical fate of women in exile.
+She remained a physician’s assistant in her husband’s practice, which opened in 1942 – she did not have the time and money to get her degree recognized.